-Ari Honarvar is an award-winning writer, visual artist, and speaker.
-As a journalist, she is curious about many topics, including social justice, parenting, and mental health.
-Her words have appeared on Parents, Teen Vogue, The Guardian, Washington Post, Newsweek, New York Times, and elsewhere.
+Ari Honarvar is an award-winning writer, speaker, and artist dedicated to building bridges between the arts, social justice, and well-being.
+Her words have appeared in Parents, Teen Vogue, The Guardian, Washington Post, Newsweek, New York Times, and elsewhere.
 Her flash-fiction stories are featured in The Nature of Cities anthologies, A Flash of Silver Green (2nd place Award, 2019), and City in a Wild Garden (1st Place Award, 2021).

 Her recent Washington Post op-ed on Arranged Friendships has elicited an overwhelming response from all over the world.
 She has been interviewed by different podcasts and publications on the subject including The Atlantic’s Friendship Files and is now helping facilitate other arranged friendship groups.